AbePabbathi/lakehouse-tacklebox/30-performance/TPC-DS Runner/CONTRIBUTING.md

   * Modify existing data write to handle conversion to UC-managed tables
 * Look to improve data write performance.
 Some options include:
   * Improve threading of writes.
-  * If the data (with a given set of configs) already exists, don't overwrite it.
   * Document baseline TPC-DS benchmarking runtimes - [template](https://github.com/databricks/spark-sql-perf/blob/master/src/main/notebooks/tpcds_datagen.scala)
 * Allow for running create data OR run benchmarking.
 Currently these methods are coupled and it prevent's rerunning different warehouse benchmarks against the same data source
 * Add dashboarding and further analysis using Nishant's tool(s)